FoodSQL/BiscuitLayer/README.md

 [![CircleCI](https://circleci.com/gh/FoodSQL/BiscuitLayer.svg?style=svg)](https://circleci.com/gh/FoodSQL/BiscuitLayer)
 # BiscuitLayer

 To run the application, first run `pip install -e .`.
-This should not only install all the necessary dependencies in your machine but also set some necessary enviroment variables.
+This should not only install all the necessary dependencies in your machine but also set some necessary environment variables.
 Afterwards, run the following commands:

 ```
     export FLASK_APP=biscuit